Slain spa workers and customers mourned by families

 “He was a good, hard-working man who would do what he could do to help people,” John Michels said.
 “He’d loan you money if you needed it sometimes.
 You never went away from his place hungry.”

-They day before she was killed, Delaina Ashley Yaun dropped by Rita Barron’s boutique to say hello and show photos of her 8-month-old daughter.
+The day before she was killed, Delaina Ashley Yaun dropped by Rita Barron’s boutique to say hello and show photos of her 8-month-old daughter.

 “She told me, ‘I’m happy.
 I want another baby,’” said Barron, who had gotten to know the 33-year-old Yaun from eating at the Waffle House where the new mother worked.